Sudo-BryanH/Sudo-BryanH/README.md

 - CPSC 221 Introduction to Algorithms and Data Structures
   - Learned to employ and write various data structures (such as collections, trees and graphs) and algorithms (such as searching and sorting) with an emphasis on efficient time complexity and correctness.
+- CPSC 213 Introduction to Computer Systems (In Progress)
+- CPSC 304 Introduction to Relational Databases (In Progress)

 ## Currently Learning